ansible/ansible/rst/gettingstarted.rst

 * The Python 2.5 backport of the ``multiprocessing`` module (`see here <http://code.google.com/p/python-multiprocessing/wiki/Install>`_)
 * ``python-simplejson``

+If you have any managed-nodes with python older than 2.6, you will also need:

+* ``python-simplejson``

 On the managed nodes, to use templates, you will also need:

-* ``python-jinja2`` (you can easily install this using ansible)
+* ``python-jinja2`` (you can easily install this using ansible, and this will not be required in version 0.3)

-And if you have any managed-nodes with python older than 2.6, you will also need:

-* ``python-simplejson``

 Getting Ansible
 ```````````````